People

 Photo of Tara Walker Dr. Tara Walker is an Assistant Professor in Journalism, Strategic Communication, and Media Studies at St. Bonaventure University.
 Her research focuses on the role of mass communication messages in shaping and reinforcing dominant paradigms regarding mental health and the ethical implications of smartphone technology for tracking mental health, and gender/race/class representations in advertising and entertainment media.

-Photo of Jason Zietz Dr. Jason Zietz (jason.zietz@colorado.edu) is an instructor in Information Science; a graduate of CU’s “Triple” PhD program in computer science, cognitive science, and neuroscience; and a TMI alum and advisee of Dr. Voida.
+Photo of Jason Zietz Dr. Jason Zietz (jason.zietz@colorado.edu) is an Assistant Teaching Professor in Information Science; a graduate of CU’s “Triple” PhD program in computer science, cognitive science, and neuroscience; and a TMI alum and advisee of Dr. Voida.
 Jason’s research explores the intersection of interaction design, mindfulness, and executive cognitive function (decision making) in the context of sustainability.

 TMI Alumni